hitchyjs/plugin-auth/docs-source/guides/quickstart.md

 ```

 :::warning Hitchy not found?
-If hitchy isn't found this might be due to issues with your Node.js and npm setup.
+If Hitchy isn't found this might be due to issues with your Node.js and npm setup.
 In most cases using **npx** solves this issue for now:

 ```bash
 npx hitchy start